-The subject property is approximately 24.71 acres and contains a portion of 4000 Presbyterian Road and a portion of Presbyterian Road right-of-way.
-North of the subject property contains single family residential dwellings, zoned County RS-40, and a new warehouse and office under construction on a property zoned City CD-HI.
-East of the subject property contains church buildings and church parking, zoned County PI.
-South and west of the subject property contain single family residential dwellings and undeveloped land, zoned County RS-40.
+The subject property is approximately 1.27 acres and contains A portion of 4000 Presbyterian Road and a portion of Millpoint Road right-of-way.
+North of the subject property contains single family residential dwellings and undeveloped land, zoned County RS-40.
+East of the subject property contains single-family dwellings and Millpoint Road, zoned RS-40.
+South of the subject property contain religious assembly and single-family dwelling and minor utility, zoned County PI, County RS-40, and County AG.
+West of the subject property contains religious assembly, zoned County RS-40 and County PI.

-The proposed original zoning request supports the Comprehensive Plan's Filling in our Framework to Framework goal to arrange land uses for a more vibrant and livable Greensboro and to attract world-class development to transform underutilized sites and buildings into valued assets that complement their surroundings.
+The proposed original zoning request supports the Comprehensive Plan's Filling in our Framework to Framework goal to arrange land uses for a more vibrant and livable Greensboro.
+The proposed original zoning also supports the Plan's Creating Great Places goal of creating interesting and attractive places and vibrant public spaces in neighborhoods, across Greensboro with the goal of enhancing a citywide network of unique neighborhoods offer residents of all walks of life a variety of quality housing choices.
 The GSO 2040 Comprehensive Plan's Future Land Use Map designates the majority of the property as Residential which includes both single-and multi-family residential.
 Other uses should generally be in the scale of a Neighborhood- or a District- Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
 Many residential areas include commercial corridors, and future development along these corridors should be oriented to the corridor to avoid negative impacts to adjacent residences.